saifookhan/moia-scala-engineer-saif-imran/src/README.md

     - Train is going from 2 to 20
     - Another request comes from 4 to 9
     - The request will be added to the queue of this train because it is already going in this direction.
-- The clock tick is incremented with every request of `getAllTrains()`
+- The clock tick is incremented with every request of `getAllTrains()` (dashboard update every two seconds).

 ### What could be done better?

 - The `direction` property could be `Boolean` instead of an integer.
+- Missed on endpoint where it was asked to change the state of a specific train.
+  - How I would've done is that added a reset button.
+Which will ask all the passengers to get off from the train.

+### Challeneges

+- Two projects in one repository made it hard to deploy on Heroku.
 -

 =========